 The church was created from a rectangular aisleless nave and a narrower chancel closed in the east with a straight wall.
 From the north, an asymmetric sacristy was added to it, and a tower from the west to the nave, made of a pole technique with a porch in the ground floor.
 The gable roofs of the nave and presbytery as well as the hip roof of the tower were covered with shingles (the roof of the chancel was extended to the sacristy).
 The walls were topped with a moulded cornice with corbels.
 Inside, the nave and the chancel were separated by a semicircular arcade.
 There was a beam ceiling above the nave, an apparent barrel vault in the chancel, and a beam ceiling in the sacristy.

-Church of St. Nicholas is considered as the oldest wooden church in Poland, which additionally, to this day has been preserved in oryginal form.
-It is under the care of the Regional Museum in Wągrowiec.
-Entrance to the interior is possible on the occasion of holy masses and after previous contact with the Museum.
-Inside, the walls of the nave and chancel as well as the ceilings are covered with a late-Renaissance polychrome from around 1639.
+Church of St. Nicholas, although it does not impress at first glance, is today considered to be the oldest timber church in Poland preserved in its basic shape, which additionally has survived to this day in a form close to the original.
+During the last renovation, the brick 20th-century porch was reasonably demolished, and the roofs were covered with shingles in place of the previous tiles.
+The church is under the care of the Regional Museum in Wągrowiec.
+Access to its interior is possible during holy masses and after prior contact with the Museum.
+Inside the walls of the nave and the chancel as well as the ceilings are covered with a late Renaissance polychrome from around 1639.